mandolyte/uw-journal/apps/gatewayAdmin/Comprehensive Test Document.md

 - All statuses will state "file not found".
 - The view action tooltip will state Use tC Create to

-Actual (2021-12-29): OBS shares TA and TW with scripture.
-However, it is not picking up the existence of the two repos.
-It will let me click the "create repo" icon button, but nothing changes.

-## Test 7 - Add a missing manifest
+## Test 8 - Add a missing manifest
 To one of the repos,
 - delete the manifest.
 - create the manifest.